 The makers of AirPatrol claim that taking smart control of your A/C and heating can reduce your home's energy requirements by 20-25 percent.

-Window air conditioning with smartphone control and Alexa
+Window air conditioning with smartphone and voice control

 If you have a larger budget to spend on keeping your smart home cool, then a range of window A/C units exist with Wi-Fi connections, smartphone apps and even Amazon Alexa support for voice control.

-Select window air conditioning units by Frigidaire come with Wi-Fi and can be controlled via the company's iOS and Android smartphone app.
-Of these, models like this 8,000 BTU-rated unit include Alexa support, so you can control it with your voice.
+Some window air conditioning units by Frigidaire come with Wi-Fi and can be controlled via the company's iOS and Android smartphone app.
+Just look for the word 'Smart' in their product name to know that model comes with Wi-Fi and app control.

 The app lets you remotely adjust temperature, mode and fan speed, and set up scheduling so it works at certain times each day.
 A regular remote control is included for when your WiFi goes down or you don't have your smartphone (or Echo speaker) to hand.

-Rated at 8,000 BTU, this unit is claimed to cool rooms up to 350 square feet in size and dehumidify at a rate of 1.7 pints per hour.
+Designed for smaller spaces and rated at 6,000 BTU, this unit is claimed to cool rooms up to 250 square feet in size and dehumidify at a rate of 1.3 pints per hour.

 Use a smart plug to control a portable A/C unit

 As with many household appliances, portable air conditioning units can be made more intelligent by attaching them to a smart plug.
-These plugs connect to your Wi-Fi and are controlled from your smartphone, or with voice controls issued to an Amazon Echo or Google Home smart speaker.
+These plugs connect to your Wi-Fi and are controlled from your smartphone, or with voice controls issued to a voice assistant or smart speaker.
 In many cases, they can also be configured via IFTTT to switch on and off based on your location, room temperature, or a local weather forecast.

 The most important thing to bear in mind is how the A/C unit is switched on.
 If it starts working right away when plugged into a wall outlet, then it will work when a smart plug is activated.
 If it requires a button to be pressed every time it is plugged in, then a smart plug will not help.